-What you must now What you must not Sarvisos that are sovered for you What you must pay What you must pay when you get these Services that are covered for you when you get these services In-Network services Out-of-Network Services III-INELWOIK Services Out-OI-INELWOIK Outpatient Hospital Services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient Hospital Services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 Covered services include, but are not limited to: Services in an emergency department Please refer to Emergency Care Please refer to Emergency Care Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient Mental Health Care Please refer to Outpatient Mental Health Care X-rays and other radiology services billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies Medical supplies such as splints and casts Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies Certain screenings and preventive services Please refer to the benefits preceded by the "Apple" icon.
 Please refer to the benefits preceded by the "Apple" icon.
 Certain drugs and biologicals that you can't give yourself Please refer to Medicare Part B Prescription Drugs Please refer to Medicare Part B Prescription Drugs